AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

     flag = ocp.solve()    # ocp transcribes problem and calls psiopt's solve algorithm flag = ocp.optimize() # ocp transcribes problem and calls psiopt's optimize algorithm

-    flag = ocp.solve_optimize()       # Calls solve then optimize, functionally equivalent to the two lines above
+    flag = ocp.solve_optimize()       # Calls solve then optimize, functionally equivalent to calling the two lines above

     flag = ocp.solve_optimize_solve() # Calls solve then optimize, then calls solve IF optimize fails to converge

     flag = ocp.optimize_solve()       # Calls optimize, then calls solve IF optimize fails to converge

-The returned convergence flags are enumerator types defined in ast.Solvers.ConvergenceFlags, their meanings and integer values are given in the table below.
+The returned convergence flags are enumerator types defined in :code:`ast.Solvers.ConvergenceFlags`, their meanings and integer values are given in the table below.
 Should you need to use the flags in your code, it is recommended to compare flags their enumerator rather than integer values as shown below, in case that we add more flags in the future.

 .. code-block:: python